Jeanine Pirro: Assistant District Attorney

 In 1975, District Attorney Carl Vergari appointed Pirro to the position of Assistant District Attorney of Westchester County in New York State, where she began her career by writing appeals and handling minor cases.
 In 1977, Pirro approached Vergari and requested that he apply for a federal grant for local district attorney's offices to establish bureaus that specialized in domestic violence.
 She hoped that Vergari would take advantage of potential funding, as well as a 1977 change in New York law that moved many domestic violence cases from family court to criminal court.
 Vergari agreed to apply for the grant, and his office became one of four in the nation to win the grant.
 In 1978, he appointed Pirro to be the first chief of the new Domestic Violence and Child Abuse Bureau.
 Pirro was known to be an aggressive bureau chief.
 Due to possible coercion, she had a strict policy against dropping cases at a victim's request.

-On multiple occasions, Vergari spoke to Pirro concerning her violation of office policy.
-She had issued press releases with her own name—and not Vergari's—on top.
-The relationship between Pirro and Vergari disintegrated in the late 1980s, after Pirro claimed sole responsibility for the establishment of the Domestic Violence and Child Abuse Bureau.

 On June 1, 1990, just five months prior to Pirro's first appearance on the ballot for County Court Judge, she attracted widespread attention for rushing to conduct a bedside investigation of Maria Amaya at the Intensive Care Unit of United Hospital in Port Chester.
 Amaya had been charged with four counts of second-degree murder for the deaths of her four children.
 She was a 36-year-old immigrant from El Salvador who had a history of being hospitalized for mental issues.
 Amaya had killed the four children and attempted suicide, believing that they were being corrupted by drugs and sex.

 While recognized for her prosecution of domestic violence, Pirro was criticized for her relative prosecutorial absence in bringing charges involving major public corruption or organized crime.
 These criticisms intensified when Pirro's husband was later convicted of several felonies tied to organized crime, including tax evasion and conspiracy.
 "One would have to believe that there's no organized crime in Westchester County, not a single corrupt official, and every union in this county is as clean as the driven snow," according to William I. Aronwald, who headed the Federal Organized Crime Strike Force during the 1970s.

 During an abortive 1986 campaign for Lieutenant Governor of New York, Pirro boasted to have never lost a case in "about 50 trials."
 This number was disputed when presented in 2005 to colleagues, who said that the real number of trials personally handled by Pirro "wasn't more than 10."
 Pirro's then-spokesman, Anne Marie Corbalis, contended only that Pirro had a "100% felony conviction rate" as an Assistant District Attorney.